NicoDaoMoney/astroport-core/contracts/tokenomics/staking/README.md

 #### `Enter`

-Deposits ASTRO in the xASTRO staking contract.
+Deposits ASTRO in the xNICO staking contract.

 Execute this message by calling the ASTRO token contract and use a message like this:
 ```json